admiral-shlork/training/README.md

 * Alternate barbell bench press and barbell overhead press.
 * Squats on first and third training of each week.
 * Deadlift on the second training of the week.
-* Rows, biceps curls and planks every training.
+* Rows, biceps curls and planks on every training.
 * Should take 50-60 minutes total.

 ## Detailed plan